killfrenzy96/LCThirdPerson/README.md

 - Added config option to always hide visor.
 - Fixed grabbing distance extending each time we load into a new planet.
 - Fixed the ability to see through fog.
+- Fixed movement issues when exiting ladders or vehicles.
 - Experimental implementation to see your VRM avatar in first person (must enable via config).

 ## Installation